How should we score athletes and candidates: geometric scoring rules: Empirical evaluation

-The resemblance of the scores and prize money in the PGA TOUR to optimal scores with $\lambda=1.4$ also shed light on empirical phenomena in the sport.
-A single ``race'' in the PGA TOUR (called a tournament) consists of four rounds.
+The resemblance of the scores and prize money in golf to optimal scores with $\lambda=1.4$ also shed light on empirical phenomena in the sport.
+A single ``race'' in golf (called a tournament) consists of four rounds.
 In a famous study \citet{Ehrenberg1990} find that a golfer who finishes the first three rounds trailing behind the other competitors is likely to perform poorly in the final round.
 The authors attribute this to the fact that the marginal monetary return on effort spent for a golfer who can expect to rank low is lower than for a golfer who can expect to rank high, which disincentivises those who are trailing from further effort.
 But why do marginal returns display this behaviour?
 The authors argue that this is due to the convexity of the prize structure -- ``the marginal prize received from finishing second instead of third was 4.0 percent of the total tournament prize money, while the marginal prize received from finishing twenty-second instead of twenty-third was 0.1 percent of the total tournament prize money''.

 We can now see that there is more to the story.
+What is key here is not the convexity of the scores per se, but how the scores relate to the distribution of the athletes' cardinal performance.
+Intuitively, one can imagine that the convexity of the rewards is offset by the convexity of athlete performance -- while climbing from the 2nd to the 1st position will net a larger reward than climbing from the 50th to the 49th, climbing from the 50th to the 49th is a lot easier.